 Poseidon is calling for a forceful attack:

-Interestingly, one of the only mythology stories told between the human characters is one in which Poseidon rapes Medusa, and she goes to Athena for help.
+Interestingly, one of the only mythology stories told between the human characters in this movie is one in which Poseidon rapes Medusa, and she goes to Athena for help.
 Athena instead makes her hideous:

 Medusa was beautiful once.
 So beautiful as to tempt Poseidon.
 When he came for her, she ran to Athena’s temple thinking that the goddess would protect her.
 She didn’t.
 Poseidon took her on the cold floor.
 She prayed to Athena for comfort…But the goddess felt nothing but disgust.
 She made sure no one would ever want Medusa again.